|

 the usual way.
 To deal with him you must simply be honest and

 hope that your aims coincide with his.
-"My name,"

-he said, "is Faramir, son of Denethor.
-I am Steward to the
+"My name," he said, "is Faramir, son of Denethor.

-King of Gondor."
-He showed Ribhadda his seal of office, mounted
+I am Steward to the King of Gondor."
+He showed Ribhadda his

-on a heavy gold ring.
-"Whilst visiting Carhilivrenfor
+seal of office, mounted on a heavy gold ring.
+"Whilst visiting

-in the city.
-I want to take him back to stand trial.
-I am told
+is hiding somewhere in the city.
+I want to take him back to stand

-that you may be able to help me."
+trial.
+I am told that you may be able to help me."

-Ribhadda nodded, gravely.
-"That's a pretty story,"
+"That's a pretty story," said Ribhadda.
+"But why

-he said.
-"But why would it be any concern of mine?"
+would it be any concern of mine?"

 "You are a man of honour."